This post is a list of the finest freelance writing websites for quickly finding potential writing gigs!

 Set up an account, and a gig will be created for you.
 If a customer likes your work, they’ll hire you, and you’ll be set to go.

-But, like with Upwork, I recommend that you don’t stay on Fiverr for too long and instead move on to higher-paying means of obtaining business, such as inbound marketing.
+But, like with Upwork and Flexjobs, I recommend that you don’t stay on Fiverr for too long and instead move on to higher-paying means of obtaining business, such as inbound marketing.

 The Freelance Writing job board is one of my favorites since it includes extensive search and navigation features that make it simple to seek work in your expertise.